This post has been updated

 In addition, I’ve invested in a great travel credit card: American Express Platinum.
-There’s an annual fee of $550.
+There’s an annual fee of $695.
 However, I get $400 back in travel credit and uber credit per year.
-I get 5x points on all flights and on hotels that I book through their travel site.
-Plus, there’s all the lounge access at basically every airport in the world, which means I get free food and drinks.
-On top of that, you get memberships as Starwood Preferred Guest, Hilton Honors Gold status, and random other perks.
-In other words, for a net cost of $150, it’s amazing and I love it, and I think totally worth it for the amount I travel.
+I get 5x points on all flights and hotels I book through their travel site.
+Plus, there’s lounge access at airports, which means free food and drinks.
+On top of that, you get memberships such as Starwood Preferred Guest, Hilton Honors Gold status, and random other perks.
+In other words, for a net cost of $150, it’s amazing.

-There are things you truly need in life (gas, groceries, rent etc) and things you “like to have” aka want.
-How you divide your spending here is really important, I think, because this is basically how you live your life every day.
-So if you can find the best, financially sound balance, for yourself, it goes a long way towards saving you dollars and maximizing that value of what you do spend.
+There are things you truly need in life (gas, groceries, rent, etc) and things you “like to have,” aka want.
+How you divide your spending here is important because this is basically how you live your life every day.
+So if you can find the best, financially sound balance, for yourself, it goes a long way towards saving you dollars and maximizing the value of what you do spend.

-Mortgage--I put over 20% down on my home and got a pretty low interest rate at 3.125%.
-My mortgage currently takes up 1/3 of my paycheck, which is slightly more than I had wanted, however, given the amount of house I have, the area I live in and the fact that its only 3 years old, I’ve categorized this as a long term investment.
+Mortgage--I put over 20% down on my home and got a pretty low-interest rate at 3.125%.
+My mortgage currently takes up 1/3 of my paycheck, which is slightly more than I had wanted, however, given the amount of house I have, and the area I live in, I’ve categorized this as a long-term investment.

-Gas--can’t do anything about this unless you decide to get an electric car I guess
+Gas--Can’t do anything about this unless you decide to get an electric car.

-TV/Internet–I canceled my cable and just pay for internet now; to keep myself entertained, I use Netflix, Amazon Prime and Hulu.
+TV/Internet–I only pay for internet and, to keep myself entertained, I use Netflix, Amazon Prime and Hulu.
 The net benefit: I save $40 per month.

-Homeowners insurance/car insurance–it’s bundled and I’m paying $150ish per month.
+Homeowners insurance/car insurance–it’s bundled and I’m paying $150sh per month.

 New shoes–still working on this one…

 Stuff for the house–I initially did spend on basic furnishings for each room (need beds in the guest rooms!).
-But once those purchases were complete, I scaled back and now make sure I look for the best deals for the items I’m looking for.
+But once those purchases were complete, I scaled back and now look for the best deals for the items I’m looking for.

-For all online shopping I go through ebates.com.
-It’s an easy way to get cash back and actually works.
+For all online shopping, I go through Rakuten.
+It’s an easy way to get cash back, and it works.
 I’ve received several checks in the mail since I started using it.

-Eating out/going out around town–everyone needs a life, and I highly encourage that you don’t delay living it.
+Eating out/going out around town–everyone needs a life, and I highly encourage you don’t delay living it.
 For me, I spend a lot of my free time going out with friends, and hitting up a nice restaurant is a common meeting point.
-Needless to say, the majority of my money for “wants” goes here.
+Needless to say, most of my money for “wants” goes here.

 Large New Purchases

-I mentioned above that I was planning to purchase a new home, and I finally did this past summer!
-It wasn’t exactly what I was planning to get when I started my search, but I truly think I got the best deal for the home I found.
+I mentioned above that I was planning to purchase a new home, and I finally did!
+It wasn’t exactly what I was planning to get when I started my search, but I truly think I got the best deal for the home.

 Since I had the capital, and I wanted to make sure that my mortgage payments were as low as possible, I put down a little more than 20%.
-I also did the 5/5 ARM loan in order to get a lower interest rate of 3.125%.
-I consciously made this decision after doing a bunch of calculations and making sure that, worst case scenario if my interest goes up the maximum amount in 5 years, that I’ll still be able to comfortably make the payment.
+I also did the 5/5 ARM loan to get a lower interest rate of 3.125%.
+I consciously made this decision after doing a bunch of calculations and making sure that, worst-case scenario, if my interest goes up the maximum amount in 5 years, that I’ll still be able to comfortably make the payment.
 This loan is definitely not for everyone, so do your research before you decide and sign!

-The biggest piece of advice I have with this kind of purchase is to make sure you do your research, make a list of your must haves, and then try to take the emotion out of it.
-Often times we “fall” for something that feels right, but upon inspection has a ton of problems.
-Stay detached and walk away from anything that will cost you a lot of money or create future problems.
-Being debt free makes it easier to do more with your money and definitely gives you flexibility to fix issues that may arise, but you don’t want to get caught in a money pit.
+The biggest advice I have with this kind of purchase is to make sure you do your research, make a list of your must-haves, and then try to take the emotion out of it.
+Often times we “fall” for something that feels right but, upon inspection, has a ton of problems.
+Stay detached and walk away from anything that will cost you money or create future problems.
+Being debt free makes it easier to do more with your money and gives you the flexibility to fix issues that may arise, but you don’t want to get caught in a money pit.

-I think the point I’m making here is, when planning for a new car, I fully intended to pay cash because I wanted to maintain my debt-free status.
-While my brother’s car wasn’t what I wanted, it serves my needs and saved me a ton of cash.
-I think at the end of the day if you are able to do this: fulfill your needs at low or no cost, then you should.
-It’s a smart decision, and I don’t think you’ll ever regret saving a large amount of money.
+The point here is, when planning for a new car, I fully intended to pay cash to maintain my debt-free status.
+While my brother’s car wasn’t what I wanted, it served my needs and saved me a ton of cash.
+At the end of the day if you are able to do this: fulfill your needs at low or no cost, then you should.
+It’s a smart decision, and you’ll never regret saving a large amount of money.

-You’re never going to keep up with the Jones’.
-Theres always going to be someone out there who makes more, or spends more than you.
-I feel like the decision to purchase expensive things that you may otherwise NOT need is an emotional decision.
+You’re never going to keep up with the Jones’s.
+There’s always going to be someone out there who makes more or spends more than you.
+Purchasing expensive things that you may otherwise NOT need is an emotional decision.
 And it’s a never-ending one.
-So watch out for those emotions and when they come up ask yourself “do I really need this” or ask “why do I think I need this”.
+So watch out for those emotions, and when they come up, ask yourself, “do I really need this” or ask, “why do I think I need this.”

-Ask these questions and then don’t make a decision until you’ve shopped around looking for better deals.
+Ask these questions, and then don’t make a decision until you’ve shopped around looking for better deals.
 Granted, I’m not a huge label person, so maybe that makes it easier for me to walk away.
-If you are someone that appreciates the finer things, then maybe make sure it’s something you’ll really use/wear for a long time before handing over your credit card.
-In other words, make sure that, however you decide to spend, that you provide yourself with the most value for your money.
+If you are someone that appreciates the finer things, then maybe make sure it’s something you’ll use/wear for a long time before handing over your credit card.
+In other words, make sure that however you decide to spend, you provide yourself with the most value for your money.